sosuisen/jakarta-mvc-login/README.md

 This app will have the following features:

 - Routing
+- GET/POST
+- Handling static files
+- Redirect
 - Login/Logout
 - Database
-- Post messages
-- Redirect
-- Handling static files
+-